ping-pub/explorer/README.md

 Pull your request [here](./src/chains), We will add your chains as soon as possible.
 It is **FREE** (You must have 10+ independent validators on your chain).

+We remain neutral to all chains, and we do not comment on their market prospects, technical risks, or investment risks.
+The only condition we list on ping.pub is if there are ten validators, and we cannot determine if these validators are controlled by the same entity.

 ## Why Ping explorer use official/trusted third party public LCD/rpc server?

-We have two considerations:
+There are two main reasons:

- - Trust, In decentralize system, everything controlled by one single team/organization could be risks.
-So we decided to co-build with the community.
+   - Trust, in a decentralized system, anything controlled by one entity cannot be trusted.
+So we decided to build with the community.
- - Limited Resources: ` Ping Dashboard ` will list hundreds cosmos-based blockchains in the future, it's impossible for our team to run validators or fullnodes for all of those chains.
+   - Limited resources: `Ping Dashboard` will list hundreds of cosmos-based blockchains in the future, and it is impossible for our team to run validators or full nodes for all of them.

 ## Donation